babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 ### Which Babelfish versions are available?

-Currently, Babelfish works with PostgreSQL 13 or higher.
-Support for older PostgreSQL versions is not planned at this time.
+Babelfish version 1.0.0 works with PostgreSQL 13.4; version 1.1.0 works with PostgreSQL version 13.5.

 ### How can I find out which version of Babelfish I am running?